TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 8/Genesis 8.5.md

 ---

-And the waters decreased continually until the tenth month: in the tenth month, on the first day of the month, were the tops of the mountains seen.
+The waters receded continually until the tenth month.
+In the tenth month, on the first day of the month, the tops of the mountains were seen.